ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

    In particular, the Oblivious Relay knows the origin and destination of an Encapsulated Request and response, yet does not know the decrypted contents.
-Likewise, targets know only the Oblivious Gateway origin, i.e., the proxy, and the decrypted request.
+Likewise, targets know only the Oblivious Gateway origin, i.e., the relay, and the decrypted request.
 Only the client knows both the plaintext request and response.
 1. Targets cannot link requests from the same client in the absence of unique per-client keys.